tkarakai-gto/notes/docker_notes.md

 ### Create your first service and scale it out

-* `docker node ls` - Should bring up the only node in our new swarm, with a mamager that is also the leader.
+* `docker node ls` - Should bring up the only node in our new swarm, with a manager that is also the leader.
 * `docker node --help` - commands to bring nodes in and out of the swarm and promoting to managers or demoting to workers

 > [Deploy services to a swarm (Docker Docs)](https://docs.docker.com/engine/swarm/services/)